- Roles: Control who can do what

 Reviewing pending approvals

-When policies trigger approval requests:
+When policies trigger approval requests:- Go to

-- Review the transaction details, including recipient address and amount
+Activityin the dashboard to see pending approvals - Review the transaction details, including recipient address and amount

 - Verify the recipient is in your address book or is otherwise expected